The Emergency Center (ER) at Memorial Hermann The Woodlands Medical Center stands ready to handle any health crisis - from minor to critical 24/7.

 Trauma centers explained:

 Ben Taub (Harris County Hospital District), Memorial Hermann-Texas Medical Center and the University of Texas Medical Branch in Galveston are the only three Level I trauma centers in the Greater Houston area.
 However, there should be a Level I trauma center for every million residents as a rule of thumb and added the three facilities are not strategically positioned to serve the region’s nearly six million residents.
 The American College of Surgeons (ACoS) provides a trauma center designation to hospitals depending on their levels of service.
-Memorial Hermann The Woodlands Hospital is one of two hospitals in Montgomery County that are Level III trauma centers – and both are aiming to attain Level II trauma center status in 2016/2017.
+Memorial Hermann The Woodlands Medical Center is one of two hospitals in Montgomery County that are Level III trauma centers – and both are aiming to attain Level II trauma center status in 2016/2017.

 - Offers 24-hour in-house coverage by general surgeon, orthopedic surgery, neurosurgery, anesthesiology, emergency medicine, radiology, internal medicine, plastic surgery, oral and maxillofacial surgery, pediatric and critical care